kubernetes/kubernetes/docs/availability.md

 It is okay to have multiple clusters per availability zone, though on balance we think fewer is better.
 Reasons to prefer fewer clusters are:
   - improved bin packing of Pods in some cases with more nodes in one cluster.
-  - reduced operational overhead, though advanatage diminished as ops tooling and processes matures.
+  - reduced operational overhead (though the advantage is diminished as ops tooling and processes matures).
-  - reduced costs for per-cluster CPU, Memory, and Disk needs (apiserver etc...); though small as a percentage of overall cluster cost for medium to large clusters.
+  - reduced costs for per-cluster fixed resource costs, e.g. apiserver VMs (but small as a percentage of overall cluster cost for medium to large clusters).

-Reasons you might want multiple clusters:
+Reasons to have multiple clusters include:
   - strict security policies requiring isolation of one class of work from another (but, see Partitioning Clusters below).
   - test clusters to canary new Kubernetes releases or other cluster software.